swilkodev/CleanFunc50/README.md

 ## Getting Started

-The easiest way to get started is to install the [NuGet package](https://www.nuget.org/packages/Clean.Architecture.Solution.Template) and run `dotnet new ca-sln`:

 1. Install the latest [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)
 2. Install the latest Azure Function 3.0 Runtime
 3. Open the solution in Visual Studio or Visual Studio Code (Preferred)
 4. Press F5 and the function app should start

-Check out my [blog post](https://jasontaylor.dev/clean-architecture-getting-started/) for more information on using the original template.
+Check out Jason Taylor's blog [blog post](https://jasontaylor.dev/clean-architecture-getting-started/) for more information on using the original template.

 ### Docker Configuration
 TBA